Cacti/documentation/Frequently-Asked-Questions.md

 **A:** Give Spine, the fast replacement for poller.php a try.
 Unlike poller.php, Spine is written in c and makes use of threads.
 On a typical installation, it is not uncommon for Spine to poll about 50000 items in less then 10 seconds.
-Spine supports upto several threads per poller process and can also poll a single hosts with more than a single thread.
+Spine supports up to several threads per poller process and can also poll a single hosts with more than a single thread.

 If using spine alone does not help, look to both the amount of memory and CPU